-The authorization form also will ask what specific information you would like to have copied.
+The access request form also will ask what specific information you would like to have copied.

 Knowing exactly what records you want or need can be difficult.
-Patients who are unsure can ask an HIM professional to help them narrow down their requests, according to Jennifer Miller, MHIS, RHIA, director of HIM and compliance officer at Lona Linda University Healthcare, based in Lona Linda, CA.
+Patients who are unsure can ask an HIM professional to help them narrow down their requests, according to Jennifer Miller, MHIS, RHIA, director of HIM and compliance officer at Loma Linda University Healthcare, based in Loma Linda, CA.\